-Jewish Therapist on the Westside of Los Angeles
+Female Jewish Therapist in Los Angeles

 I'm Dr. Jené Verchick — a Jewish psychologist on the Westside with over 26 years of experience.
 I work with adults, teens, and couples throughout Los Angeles and California via secure video sessions.